Originally written for the iPod Touch in September 2015, updated October 2022

 Apple, the National Security Agency, and Data Link-Ability

 Apple is an American company that works with the NSA and is part of the PRISM program.
 If you are, or ever could be a target of U.S. intelligence or U.S. military organizations, you are already playing difficult game by choosing an Apple product.
+However, you probably aren’t defending against the NSA.
+Not all adversaries are the NSA, nor do they have the budgets and reach as the NSA.
+Risk minimization should not always be compared to NSA-style actors.
+Care about your threat model, not someone else’s.

 Just turning on an Apple product, the device is working against you by collecting WiFi and Bluetooth network information in order to attempt to “streamline” a user’s setup experience.
 Some of that data is uploaded to Apple’s servers as soon as the device is connected to the internet.
 Every Apple device, especially new ones, upload its unique hardware identifiers to Apple, along with network metadata that can disclose physical location information to Apple.